 As per the official notification, the minimum qualifying marks for CTET is 60%.
 Thus, candidates securing 60% and above in the exam will be declared qualified.

 The official notification also states, “No request for re-checking, re-assessment, re-evaluation or scrutiny of OMR Answer Sheets will be entertained.
 No correspondence in this regard will be entertained.”

 If the challenge raised by the candidates is accepted by the Board, the fee will be refunded to the same credit/debit card account through which payment is made.
-So, candidates must pay the fee through their own card.
 The revised/final answer key will be uploaded on the official website.

-The Central Board of Secondary Education (CBSE) has declared the result of CTET exam on 4th January.
-The result is prepared on the basis of official answer key.
+The Central Board of Secondary Education (CBSE) will declare the result of CTET exam tentatively in February 2020.
+The result is prepared on the basis of the official answer key which will likely to be announced on January 2020.
 Candidates can check their result on the official website using their roll number.